basilaydo/test_task/README.md

     each new bear_id differs from the previous one by 1.
     Cannot be changed

+NOTE: I made hardcode for bear keys above with the expectation that they will not change in the future

 **Specifications of expected application responses to client requests:**

     200 - OK